 Getting Started

-To get started, register for a free account either by being logged into smcl.org or from within a San Mateo County Libraries location using a library computer or using your own device on the library WiFi.
-Once registered, you will be able to enjoy your 24-hour access pass from anywhere by logging in with the same email and password entered during registration.
+To get started, register for a free account, opens a new window either by being logged into smcl.org or from within a San Mateo County Libraries location using a library computer or using your device on the library WiFi.
+Once registered, you can enjoy your 72-hour access pass from anywhere by logging in with the same email and password entered during registration.

-After your 24-hour pass expires, you may activate a new pass by visiting the pass activation page while once again being logged into smcl.org or from within a San Mateo County Libraries location using a library computer or using your own device on the library WiFi.
+After your 72-hour pass expires, you may activate a new pass by visiting the pass activation page, opens a new window while once again being logged into smcl.org or from within a San Mateo County Libraries location using a library computer or using your own device on the library WiFi.

 Want more online news?
 San Mateo County Libraries also provides access to the full digital version of the San Francisco Chronicle.
 You can also search current and archived issues of other local newspapers through the Newsbank database.